-Marijuana Grow Tent setup is a convenient way to grow your cannabis plants in your own backyard.
-However, they’re not as easy as you think; they require plenty of knowledge and skills to make one.
-As convenient as they are, they’re not specially designed to produce in massive scales.
+You can conveniently grow your marijuana in your own backyard using a Marijuana Grow Tent setup.
+However, this is not as easy as you think; it requires plenty of knowledge and skills to make one.
+As convenient as they are, they’re not specifically designed to produce in massive scales.

-For someone who just wants to make it a hobby, creating your marijuana tent will suffice your cravings for some daily dose of cannabis goodness.
-Lucky for you, we are going to comprehensively list everything you should consider when making a grow tent and a guide on how to make one!
+If you are someone who just wants to make it a hobby, creating your marijuana tent will suffice your cravings for some daily dose of cannabis goodness.
+Luckily for you, we are going to comprehensively list everything you need to consider when making a grow tent and guide you on how to make one!
 Let’s get started!

 Benefits of creating your very own Grow Tent setup

-Quick and Easy Set Up– setting your grow tent is easy.
-It doesn’t require a lot of tools and assembling it can often take one whole afternoon.
-Setting up feeling like setting up a normal camping tent, however – weed comes out of it a few months after.
+Quick and Easy Set Up setting up your grow tent is easy.
+It doesn’t require a lot of tools and assembling it can often take just one whole afternoon.
+It’s just like setting up a normal camping tent, except that weed comes out of it a few months later.

-Secrecy– a good marijuana tent setup secures no light and smells escapes.
-They can be easily be tucked away inside the comforts of your home without necessarily getting too much attention.
-Continuous Harvest- having a marijuana grow tents gives you the luxury of providing a perpetual harvest.
-It also gives you the option to have separate tents for flowering and vegetative chambers.
-Tents create an environment that is self-enclosed and can be accomplished individually.
+Continuous Harvest–having a marijuana grow tent gives you the luxury of providing a perpetual harvest.
+You also have the option to have separate tents for flowering and vegetative chambers.
+Tents create an environment that is self-enclosed.

-Prevents from pests– most common grow tent setup has intake holes that are covered in mesh materials.
-This means that it prevents spiders, bugs, and other insects from entering your plants.
-Also, a capable grow tent setup with strong light emits high heat and is totally unlivable for commons pests.
+Prevents pests–holes in most common grow tent setups are covered in mesh materials.
+Through this, spiders, bugs, and other insects are prevented from attacking your plants.
+Also, an excellent grow tent setup with strong light emits high heat and is totally unlivable for common pests.

-Cleaner buds– besides preventing certain pests from entering your cannabis plants, thee mesh intake also helps filter out specks of dust and other impurities that may affect your plants.
+Cleaner buds–besides preventing certain pests from entering your cannabis plants, the mesh intake also helps filter out specks of dust and other impurities that may affect your plants.

-Before setting up, it is important to have all the necessary equipment.
-However, not all equipment is important.
-Here are the essential supplies needed.
-This includes:
+Before setting up, it is important to have all the necessary equipment first.
+However, not all equipment are important.
+Here are the essential supplies needed:

 Grow lights: How to Set up

-Guiding tips on how to set up your grow lights.
+Refer to these tips on how to set up your grow lights:

 First, you want your grow lights to be positioned near your marijuana plants without burning/bleaching them.
 Plants near to a constant source of light will result in buds with high-quality attributes.

-Moreover, your grow lights should cover the entire area of your plants.
-This will be efficient in the long run, as stated above, a good grow light will yield great qualities of buds, thus, impacting your overall outcome in a positive way.
+Moreover, your grow lights should reach all of your plants.
+This will be efficient in the long run.
+As stated above, a good grow light will yield great quality buds, thus, impacting your overall outcome in a positive way.

-Also, the higher wattage you light is, the more it generates heat and intensity.
-This means that you have to distance your lights to your plants.
+Also, the higher the wattage of your light is, the more it generates heat and intensity.
+This means that you have to distance your lights from your plants.

-Lastly, LED lights generate lesser heat and intensity when compared to HID.
-However, it is essential to adjust their distances depending on what type you are using.
+Lastly, LED lights generate less heat and intensity as compared to HID.
+Hence, it is essential to adjust the distance of the plant depending on what type of light you are using.
 Lights will have a big impact on your plants, so it is best to provide some stable light.

 Setting up your Ventilation

-Aside from providing stable light, properly setting up your grow tent ventilation is extremely important too.
+Aside from providing a stable light, properly setting up your grow tent ventilation is extremely important, too.
 Plants need a constant supply of oxygen and a little bit of CO2.
 Not only do they need that, but also, they need a regulated temperature inside the tent.
-Too much heat will burn them, too much cold will cause molds.
+Too much heat will burn them, and too much cold will cause molds to build up.

-First, it is essential for your exhaust fan to be position at the opposite side of your intake, this makes a free-flowing air that once it enters the tent, it flows through to the exit.
-In this way, the spaces between your intake and exhaust are where your plants are located; this will result in a good airflow that constantly provides your plants with plenty of fresh air.
+First, it is essential for your exhaust fan to be positioned at the opposite side of your intake.
+This makes a free-flowing air wherein once it enters the tent, it flows through the exit.
+This will result in a good airflow that constantly provides your plants with plenty of fresh air.

-Another important tip, place exhaust fans at the top of your grow tent; in this way, when hot air rises, they can be easily filtered out.
-But, if you are going for a passive intake hole, it is wise enough to have your intake holes to have 3 times the surface area of your exhaust fan.
-In this way, you are maximizing the airflow, and no heat should remain static for long.
+Another important tip to remember is to place your exhaust fans at the top of your grow tent; in this way, when hot air rises, they can be easily filtered out.
+But, if you are going for a passive intake hole, it is wise to make your intake holes 3 times the surface area of your exhaust fan.
+In this way, you are maximizing the airflow and no heat remains static for long.

-Lastly, be sure not to directly point your fans toward your plants, always place them higher or point them upwards wherein they could still be accommodated.
-Fans blowing too hard and directly to your plants will cause windburn, a condition that dries up the leaves of the plants caused by the loss of water triggered by strong winds.
+Lastly, be sure not to directly point your fans toward your plants.
+Always place them higher or point them upwards where they could still be utilized.
+Fans blowing too hard and directly on your plants will cause windburn, a condition that dries up the leaves of the plants caused by the loss of water triggered by strong winds.